 - STEP 1.
 If you are not already in Account and Settings, click the Gear to open them. - STEP 2.
 Click the Advanced tab, the last on the list at left. - STEP 3.
-Click on the Accounting section (see Figure 2-12). - Step 4.
+Click on the Accounting section (see Figure 2-12). - STEP 4.
 Leave your First Month of Fiscal Year on January.
 This field indicates the beginning of the year for year-to-date reports, such as the Profit & Loss report.

 Some companies may have a July-June or October-Sept fiscal year.
-Most companies' First Month of Income Tax Year is the same as their fiscal year.
+Most companies' First Month of Income Tax Year is the same as their fiscal year, but others will still file taxes for the calendar year.